mailjet/api-documentation/guides/_newsletter.md

 ```

-Once the newsletter is completely set up, it can be sent with a <code>POST</code> on the <code>[/newsletter/$ID/send](/email-api/v3/newsletter-send/)</code> resource.
+Once the campaign draft is completely set up, it can be sent with a <code>POST</code> on the <code>[/campaigndraft/$ID/send](/email-api/v3/campaigndraft-send/)</code> resource.

-Before sending, the API will check if the newsletter has all mandatory fields filled in and that they are valid :
+Before sending, the API will check if the draft has all mandatory fields filled in and that they are valid :

  - <code>SenderEmail</code> is a valid sender
  - <code>Sender</code> is not empty